The Big Picture

 22. Will ASPIRE provide antiretroviral therapy, or ART, to women who acquire HIV?

 MTN receives funding to conduct clinical trials only, and is not permitted to provide HIV treatment.
 However, all MTN trial sites are required to have agreements with local service providers so that if a study participant acquires HIV she can be referred to the appropriate services and care in her community.
 In addition, site staff offer women the opportunity to participate in another MTN study, MTN-015.
-As a long-term observational study, MTN-015 does not provide HIV treatment, but frequent laboratory tests indicating how the disease is progressing and how women are responding to treatment may help local treatment providers better manage the clinical care of these women.
+As a long-term observational study, MTN-015 does not provide HIV treatment, but frequent laboratory tests indicating how the disease is progressing and how women are responding to treatment may help local treatment providers better manage their clinical care.

 23. What is adherence and why is it so important?